 Toilet paper – You can’t go wrong with having toilet paper in your personal hygiene kit.

 Hand sanitizer – I always carry hand sanitizer with me, especially in this kit.

 Garbage bags 10-gallon and 33-gallon size – You can’t leave the house without garbage bags in your kit.

-Duct tape – There is just something awesome about carrying duct tape with you!
+Duct tape – There is just something extraordinary about carrying duct tape with you!
 You can literally do anything with it.

 Menstrual pads – You just never know when or where emergencies could happen, always carry menstrual pads in your personal hygiene kit.